NRx Pharmaceuticals Announces - GuruFocus.com

 PR Newswire

-RADNOR, Pa., June 6, 2023 /PRNewswire/ -- NRx Pharmaceuticals, Inc. (Nasdaq: NRXP), ("NRx Pharmaceuticals" or the "Company"), a clinical-stage biopharmaceutical company, today announced that it has entered into definitive agreements for the purchase and sale of 9,670,002 shares of common stock at a purchase price of $0.65 per share of common stock in a registered direct offering.
-In a concurrent private placement, the Company will issue unregistered warrants to purchase up to 9,670,002 shares of common stock at an exercise price of $0.6525 per share that will be exercisable six months following issuance for five years following the initial exercise date.
+RADNOR, Pa., June 9, 2023 /PRNewswire/ -- NRx Pharmaceuticals, Inc. (Nasdaq: NRXP), ("NRx Pharmaceuticals" or the "Company"), a clinical-stage biopharmaceutical company, today announced that it has closed its previously announced registered direct offering for the purchase and sale of 9,670,002 shares of common stock at a purchase price of $0.65 per share of common stock.
+In a concurrent private placement, the Company issued unregistered warrants to purchase up to 9,670,002 shares of common stock at an exercise price of $0.6525 per share that are exercisable six months following issuance for five years following the initial exercise date.
 The exercise price of the warrants is not subject to future price adjustment, other than for stock splits.
-The closing of the offering is expected to occur on or about June 8, 2023, subject to the satisfaction of customary closing conditions.

-The shares of common stock (but not the warrants or the shares of common stock underlying the warrants) described above are being offered by the Company pursuant to a "shelf" registration statement on Form S-3 (File No. 333-265492) that was filed with the Securities and Exchange Commission (the "SEC") on June 9, 2022 and declared effective by the SEC on June 14, 2022.
-The offering of the shares of common stock is being made only by means of a prospectus, including a prospectus supplement, forming a part of the effective registration statement.
-A final prospectus supplement and accompanying prospectus relating to the registered direct offering will be filed with the SEC.
-Electronic copies of the final prospectus supplement and accompanying prospectus may be obtained, when available, on the SEC's website at http://www.sec.gov. and may also be obtained by contacting H.C.
+The shares of common stock (but not the warrants or the shares of common stock underlying the warrants) described above were offered by the Company pursuant to a "shelf" registration statement on Form S-3 (File No. 333-265492) that was filed with the Securities and Exchange Commission (the "SEC") on June 9, 2022 and declared effective by the SEC on June 14, 2022.
+The offering of the shares of common stock was made only by means of a prospectus, including a prospectus supplement, forming a part of the effective registration statement.
+A final prospectus supplement and accompanying prospectus relating to the registered direct offering was filed with the SEC.
+Electronic copies of the final prospectus supplement and accompanying prospectus may be obtained on the SEC's website at http://www.sec.gov. and may also be obtained by contacting H.C.
 Wainwright & Co., LLC at 430 Park Avenue, 3rd Floor, New York, New York 10022, by phone at (212) 856-5711 or e-mail at [email protected].

-In connection with the offering, the Company also has agreed to amend certain existing preferred investment options to purchase up to an aggregate of 9,622,778 shares of the Company's common stock that were previously issued in August 2021 and February 2022, with exercise prices ranging from $3.07 to $12.00 per share and expiration dates ranging from August 2024 to August 2027, such that, effective upon the closing of the offering, the amended warrants will have a reduced exercise price of $0.6525 per share, will be exercisable six months following the closing of the offering, and will terminate five and one-half years following the closing of the offering.
+In connection with the offering, the Company also amended certain existing preferred investment options to purchase up to an aggregate of 9,622,778 shares of the Company's common stock that were previously issued in August 2021 and February 2022, with exercise prices ranging from $3.07 to $12.00 per share and expiration dates ranging from August 2024 to August 2027, such that the amended warrants have a reduced exercise price of $0.6525 per share, will be exercisable six months following the closing of the offering, and will terminate five and one-half years following the closing of the offering.

 This press release does not constitute an offer to sell or the solicitation of an offer to buy these securities, nor shall there be any sale of these securities in any jurisdiction in which such offer, solicitation or sale would be unlawful prior to the registration or qualification under the securities laws of any such jurisdiction.